Why Don’t We Trust Millennials? Low Trust in the Job Market

 I learned that when we claim this or that environment as “toxic” or “low-trust,” it’s actually not correct.
-The same environment might be defined as a low-trust and high-trust for different groups: it might be low-trust for one group of people (say, for people of a specific age, profession, gender, or origin group), but fine for others (say, of another age or gender group).
-So, if you claim that the environment you work in is low-trust, it might be low-trust for people like you, but wonderful for others.
+The same environment might be defined as low-trust and high-trust for different groups: it might be low-trust for one group of people (say, for people of a specific age, profession, gender, or origin group), but fine for others (say, of another age or gender group).

 What exactly do we do?

-Being back to my research, market actors, operating in a low-trust environment, constantly scan each other through the “whom can I trust?” and “whom should I know?” criteria.
-Both parties – Millennials and employers apply a two-stage process of “selectivity” and “verification” of each other.
+Looking back at my research, market actors operating in a low-trust environment constantly scan each other through the “whom can I trust?” and “whom should I know?” criteria.
+Both parties, Millennials and employers, apply a two-stage process of “selectivity” and “verification.”

 Only after traversing a “selectivity filter of trust” at the level of personal and professional interaction does a person have a chance of advancing through a “filter of verification based on their value and contribution.”
 Trust building always comes first in the low-trust environment, and proof of value follows.
-Unable to overcome barriers to garnering an employer’s trust-based in generalized preconceptions, both parties often find themselves blocked from being considered.
+Unable to overcome barriers in garnering an employer’s trust based on generalized preconceptions, both parties often find themselves blocked from being considered.

-Employers, when finding no trust and probably no value in a millennial job candidate, use a strategy of avoidance as a default one.
-They hire “people like us,” who might be less qualified but known or predictable.
+When employers find no trust and probably no value in a millennial job candidate, they use a default strategy of avoidance.
+They hire “people like us,” who might be less qualified but are predictable.

 How do Millennials react?

-Millennials got it.
-They also do not trust us.
-So, if they don’t see an obvious value, they disappear after the first interview or change jobs one after another.
-If they need us for some value (e.g., Millennials need money so they get a job), they apply a strategy of instrumental exchanges and rituals.
-They do it as “just a job,” “just a visit”, etc., while they departmentalize their passion in the place they trust (music, brewery, political activity, social clubs, travel, etc.).
+Millennials also do not trust us.
+Therefore, if they don’t see an obvious value, they disappear after the first interview or change jobs one after another.
+If they need us because they see the value (e.g., Millennials need money, so they get a job), they apply a strategy of instrumental exchanges and rituals.
+They do it as “just a job,” “just a visit”, etc., while they departmentalize their passion in the place they trust (music, breweries, political activity, social clubs, travel, etc.).

-What can be done to bridge Millennials and employers?
+What can be done to bridge the gap between Millennials and employers?

 The topic is so big, but I promise to keep writing about it.
-And you, please, share your thoughts – from the point of view of Millennials or employers, especially if you are, like me, Gen X.
+Please, share your thoughts from the point of view of Millennials or employers, especially if you are, like me, Gen X.